thesps/GlobalCorrelator/README.md

  * this needs additional IP cores that can be build with `make_hls_cores.sh tdemux` and `make_hls_cores.sh unpackers`.

 A vhdl testbench simulation in vivado can be run with `test/run_vhdltb.sh` run with `tdemux-stream-cdc-pf-puppi` as argument.
- * For a reduced set of inputs (20 tracks, 12 calo), the first PF & Puppi outputs arrive at frames 276 and 316 in the testbench output, compared to 54 in the reference from HLS (HLS has an ideal 54 clock cycle latency for the regionizer, to stream in the inputs, and zero latency for PF & Puppi).
- * For the full set of inputs (30 tracks, 20 calo) and the longer latency PF block (B), the first PF & Puppi outputs arrive at frames 297 and 345 in the testbench output, compared to 54 in the reference from HLS (HLS has an ideal 54 clock cycle latency for the regionizer, to stream in the inputs, and zero latency for PF & Puppi).
-This estimate of the latency is largely conservative, as it's using the latency of the traditional Puppi algorithm which is longer.
+ * For the full set of inputs (30 tracks, 20 calo), the first PF & Puppi outputs arrive at frames 297 and 345 in the testbench output, compared to 54 in the reference from HLS (HLS has an ideal 54 clock cycle latency for the regionizer, to stream in the inputs, and zero latency for PF & Puppi).
+This estimate of the latency is conservative, as the code in the 360 MHz domain waits more before starting to read from the FIFOs.

 Resource usage from emp framework: